Sewer backflow

 Share

-If a blockage in the sewer line occurs and causes a back-up into the home or garage, the resident should contact a plumber or a company capable of cleaning a sanitary line with a camera inspection.
+If a blockage in the sewer line occurs and causes a back-up into the home or garage, the resident should contact a plumber or a company capable of cleaning a sanitary line and carrying out a camera inspection.
 During the intervention, an inspection done directly inside the pipe with a video camera can give a good idea of the problem.

-If the problem is on the private side, it is up to the owner to repair the sanitary line to the public right-of-way.
+If the professionnal indicates that the problem is on the private side, it is up to the owner to repair the sanitary line to the public right-of-way.
 Please note that no claims are possible.

-Following the intervention, if the professional indicates that the problem is on the public side, here are the steps to follow:
+If the professionnal indicates that the problem is on the public side, here are the steps to follow:

 1. During City hours, contact our Customer Service agents at 514-684-1010 to open a file.